 - A visiting nurse to administer medications and monitor health

-Sometimes a disability prevents a person from working at all.
-If you are fortunate enough to have disability income insurance, it can help to make up for lost wages.
-Some employers provide disability income insurance as a benefit, or you can purchase a private policy.
-Disability income insurance is designed to replace a portion of your income when an illness or injury prevents you from working.
-Talk to your benefits representative at work or your insurance representative about specific disability coverages.
+Some employers provide disability income insurance as a benefit, or you can purchase a private policy. is designed to replace a portion of your income when an illness or injury prevents you from working.
+Talk to your benefits representative at work or your insurance representative about specific coverage.

-A federal law, Section 504 of the Rehabilitation Act of 1973, prohibits discrimination against otherwise qualified individuals with disabilities in programs and activities conducted or funded by the federal government.
+A federal law, this prohibits discrimination against otherwise qualified individuals with disabilities in programs and activities conducted or funded by the federal government.
 These activities include housing, education and transportation.
 Section 504 requires the provision of "reasonable accommodations" to allow persons with disabilities to participate in the federally conducted or assisted activities.

 Americans with Disabilities Act (ADA)